Elaine Hammerstein

 Elaine Hammerstein (June 16, 1894 – August 13, 1948) was an American silent film and stage actress.

 Early life

-Elaine Hammerstein was born on June 16, 1894 in Manhattan, the daughter of Jean Allison Hammerstein and opera producer Arthur Hammerstein.
+Elaine Hammerstein was born on June 16, 1894, in Manhattan, the daughter of Jean Allison Hammerstein and opera producer Arthur Hammerstein.
 She was the granddaughter of Oscar Hammerstein I, the niece of William Hammerstein, and the cousin of Oscar Hammerstein II.
+She was of German-Jewish descent on her patrilineal side.
 She later became the stepdaughter of fellow actress Dorothy Dalton when her father married Dalton in 1924.
+Elaine Hammerstein was one year younger than Dalton.

 Her father once remarked he was more interested in his daughter's career than in his own.
 When Hammerstein's parents divorced, Jean Allison did not ask for permanent custody of Elaine but instead requested that her daughter be allowed to choose for herself when she reached the age of maturity.

 Career

 She appeared in her first Broadway production in 1913, at the age of 17.
 This was a musical entitled High Jinks, which featured actor Snitz Edwards.
 After school she was given a position in production work by her father.
 In 1915 she performed on Broadway a second time, in The Trap.
 In the drama she acted opposite actor Holbrook Blinn.

 From this work Hammerstein went into motion pictures.
 She appeared in 44 movies from 1915 until 1926.
 Among her film credits are The Girl From Nowhere (1921), The Drums of Jeopardy (1923), Reckless Youth (1922), Broadway Gold (1923), and The Midnight Express (1924), opposite William Haines.
 With the latter film, the studio tried to promote Hammerstein and Haines as a couple, however, in real life, Haines was a gay man.